December 26, 2019

 - The Backup Copy functionality can add an extra level of protection against unexpected data corruption, system failure, or disaster.
 You can create copies of existing backups and send them offsite or to public clouds.
 Additionally, you can build a mirrored copy of your backup repository or streamline the entire backup copying process.

 - Put your data protection activities on autopilot using Policy-Based Data Protection.
 You can create multiple data protection rules based on the VM name, size, location, configuration, power state, tag, or a combination of these parameters.
 These policy rules can regularly scan your infrastructure, identify the VMs matching the set rules, and automatically add them to corresponding data protection jobs.

 - Automate and orchestrate the disaster recovery process from start to finish with site recovery workflows.
 By combining various actions and conditions into an automated algorithm, you can create multiple site recovery jobs to address various disaster scenarios.
 What’s more, you can test and update your site recovery jobs when needed without disrupting your production environment.

 - NAKIVO Backup & Replication offers multiple recovery options, allowing you to instantly restore VMs, files, and application objects directly from compressed and deduplicated backups.
 You can also recover VMware VMs to a Hyper-V environment and vice versa using Cross-Platform Recovery.
 What’s more, NAKIVO Backup & Replication lets you recover physical machines to VMware or Hyper-V VMs, allowing you to recover under almost any circumstances.

-Request a live demo by one of our engineers or download a full-featured free trial to test NAKIVO Backup & Replication in your production environment today and see for yourself the multiple benefits that it provides.
+Request a live demo by one of our engineers or download Free Trial to test NAKIVO Backup & Replication in your production environment today and see for yourself the multiple benefits that it provides.